Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 Harry’s grin widened.
 I’m going to enjoy this.

 ‘Where have you been, boy?!’
-Vernon’s bellow echoed across garden.
+Vernon’s bellow echoed across the garden.

 ‘The neighbours, Vernon,’ Aunt Petunia hissed.
 ‘Keep your voice down!’